-John Foy & Associates can provide the legal help you need if you are struggling to get full compensation from a work injury.
+John Foy & Associates can provide the legal help you need if you are struggling to get full compensation for a work injury.
 We understand how stressful it can be to worry about medical bills while also being unable to work.
 For over 20 years, we have helped injured workers win the money they need to fully recover.
-We can help you, too—starting with a FREE consultation.
-Call (404) 400-4000 or contact us online to schedule your FREE consultation today.

 You Cannot Sue Your Employer

-Unlike personal injury claims where you can file a claim or lawsuit against the at-fault party, workers’ comp does not even consider fault.
+Unlike personal injury claims where you can file a claim or lawsuit against the at-fault party, workers’ compensation does not even consider fault.
 It doesn’t matter if you, your employer, or someone else caused your injury.
-If it happened at work, it should be covered by workers comp insurance.
+If it happened at work, it should be covered by workers’ compensation insurance.

 Under workers’ compensation, you should receive compensation for all medical treatment related to your injury.
 That includes:

 - Doctor visits

 If you are unable to work for a week or more, you should also receive a temporary regular paycheck.
 This pay is two-thirds of your normal weekly paycheck (up to $550).
 If you become permanently injured, you may be able to receive more.

 Employers Must Carry Workers’ Compensation

 According to the Georgia State Board of Workers’ Compensation, any business with three or more regular employees must carry workers’ compensation insurance.
 “Regular” means anyone who works for the employer on a regular basis, and that includes part-time employees.